Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 1

 operating on the man for the one hundred

-and sixty-fifth time, In 1912 Schrader was
+and sixty-fifth time.
+In 1912 Schrader was

-caught between cars at Enterprize mine
+caught between cars at Enterprise mine

 at Shamokin and his pelvis was broken.